 Unity is not destroyed by teaching what the Spirit has clearly revealed, but rather by teaching doctrines that contradict very clear passages.
 Is it wrong to teach Christians to "pray to thy Father"?
 (Matt.
-6:6-9; cf. Luke 11:1-2).
+6:6-9; Luke 11:1-2).
 Christ commanded Christians to teach what He taught, did He not?
 (Matt.
-28:19-20).
-Is it wrong to teach Christians to ask "nothing" of Christ in prayer, but rather ask the Father?
+28:18-20).
+Is it wrong to teach Christians to ask "nothing" of Christ in prayer, but rather ask of the Father?
 (John 16:23-29).
 Is it wrong to teach that "in every thing" Christians let their requests be made known "unto God" (Phil.
 4:6), or that the "prayers of all saints" ascend to God the Father?
 (Rev. 8:3-4).
 If it is not sinful to pray exclusively to the Father, is it worth causing divisions among brethren to promote the doctrine of praying to Jesus and the Holy Spirit? "...Let us walk by the same rule, let us mind the same thing" (Phil.
 3:16).
+Christians should all speak the same thing regarding prayer.
+"Now I beseech you, brethren, by the name of our Lord Jesus Christ, that ye all speak the same thing, and that there be no divisions among you; but that ye be perfectly joined together in the same mind and in the same judgment" (1 Cor.
+1:10).

 Brethren, "...God is not the author of confusion, but of peace, as in all churches of the saints" (1 Cor.
 14:33).
 God is the author of peace, and that peace can be present throughout the whole household of God, but it will only come from what the Spirit has clearly revealed: "Endeavouring to keep the unity of the Spirit in the bond of peace" (Eph.
-4:3; John 17:17-23).
+4:3; John 17:17, 21-23).
+In the interest of worshiping God properly and keeping the unity of the Spirit, faithful brethren should teach and uphold the simple Truth regarding this sacred act of worship (2 Cor.
+11:3), and brethren who are teaching otherwise should stop.